ashwaniYDV/FinalStateMachine-VideoPlayer/README.md

-# Finite State Video Player
+# Finite State Machine Video Player

 A simple implementation of finite state machine in javascript using React and XState